Comparing Left and Right Quotient Sets in Groups: Left vs. Right Quotient Sets

-\ \\ \textbf{Case 1: There are 4 distinct elements in $\triangle$.} Because of the condition that there is no element of order 2 in $G$, there cannot be an edge between $(i,j)$ and $(j,i).$ Therefore, up to relabeling, $\triangle=(1,2)(2,3)(3,4)$.
-Then, $D_A$ and $D_{A^{-1}}$ look as follows.
+\textbf{Case 1: There are 4 distinct elements in $\triangle$.} Because of the condition that there is no element of order 2 in $G$, there cannot be an edge between $(i,j)$ and $(j,i).$ Therefore, up to relabeling, $\triangle=(1,2)(2,3)(3,4)$.
+By elementary group operations, the edge $[(1,3),(2,4)]$ and its transpose are also in $D_A$.
+Hence, $D_A$ and $D_{A^{-1}}$ look as in Figure \ref{fig:case 1.1}.
 Therefore, in this case, the number of connected components stays the same.

 Additionally there may be a triangle $\triangle' = (3,1)(4,2)(1,4)$ and its reflection under $T$.
-However, we can check that the image of this graph under $\phi$ is itself as shown below. \ \\ \textbf{Case 2: There are 3 distinct elements in $\triangle$.} The only possibility in this case is that up to relabelling, $\triangle = (1,2)(2,3)(3,1).$ Notice that this triangle cannot be part of a $K_4$ because $(4,4)$ is not in the same connected component as $\triangle$ and every other coordinates will cause contradiction to Lemma \ref{lem:properties-of-D_A} (\ref{lemitem:no-same-axis}).
-Then, $D_A$ and $D_{A^{-1}}$ are as follows.
+However, we can check that the image of this graph under $\phi$ is itself as in Figure \ref{fig:case1.2} below.

+\textbf{Case 2: There are 3 distinct elements in $\triangle$.} The only possibility in this case is that up to relabeling, $\triangle = (1,2)(2,3)(3,1).$ Notice that this triangle cannot be part of a $K_4$ because $(4,4)$ is not in the same connected component as $\triangle$ and all other coordinates will cause a contradiction with Lemma \ref{lem:properties-of-D_A} (\ref{lemitem:no-same-axis}).
+Then, $D_A$ and $D_{A^{-1}}$ are as in Figure \ref{fig:case 2} below.

-In the second case, we see it is impossible to place a second triangle without two vertices being on the same axis, violating \autoref{lem:properties-of-D_A} \eqref{lemitem:no-same-axis}. \end{proof}
+In the second case, we see it is impossible to place a second triangle without two vertices being on the same axis, violating Lemma \ref{lem:properties-of-D_A} \eqref{lemitem:no-same-axis}. \end{proof}

-\begin{proof}[Proof of \autoref{theor:size-of-A}] If \(|AA\inv| \neq |A\inv A|\), then the number of connected components in \(D_A\) is different from \(D_{A\inv}\).
+\begin{proof}[Proof of Theorem \ref{theor:size-of-A}] If \(|AA\inv| \neq |A\inv A|\), then the number of connected components in \(D_A\) is different from \(D_{A\inv}\).
 We claim at least one of \(D_A\) and \(D_A\inv\) contains a clique of size 3 or greater off the main diagonal (a non-diagonal clique).
 Indeed, since \(\phi\) is a bijection between the non-diagonal and self-loop edges, the number of connected components in \(D_A\) would be the same as \(D_{A\inv}\) if there were no non-diagonal connected components of size 3 or greater.